jjvanzon/JJs-Reference-Architecture/code-style.md

 Introduction
 ------------

-This article lists coding style preferenced, that might be followed in the `JJ`  projects.
+This article lists coding style preferences, that might be followed in the `JJ`  projects.

-It mostly conforms to the Microsoft standard described in the following documents:
+It mostly conforms to the `Microsoft` standard described in the following documents:

 <http://msdn.microsoft.com/en-us/library/vstudio/ff926074.aspx>
 <http://msdn.microsoft.com/en-us/library/aa260844%28v=vs.60%29.aspx>

 Using a tool like `ReSharper` may help.
-It's settings can be finetuned to closely match preferences.
-It then checks the check code style and can auto-format code for you.
+Its settings can be finetuned to closely match the preferences.
+It then checks the check code style and may auto-format code for you.

 Casing